LupusE/ChameleonUltraDocs/cli.md

 ### MacOS

 Requires [Homebrew](https://brew.sh/) to be installed.
-  - If you don't have Homebrew installed on your macOS, open the Terminal and run:
+  - To install Homebrew on macOS, open a Terminal and run:
   `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 See Linux/Macos instructions below for the rest.